 Alternatively, if you are fortunate enough to visit Inverness on one of its few sunny days and are looking for a way to cool off then head to Miele’s Gelateria which makes fantastic ice cream including traditional favourites and Scottish inspired flavours like Irn-Bru gelato!

-Torridon Guest House – a quaint bed and breakfast that is within a short walking distance of the city centre and a good option if you don’t want to stay in a hostel.
-Click here to see their latest prices
+Torridon Guest House – If you’re travelling on a mid-range budget and are looking a quaint bed and breakfast that is within a short walking distance of the city centre, then this is a great option.
+They have a number of clean and comfortable rooms available and a hearty breakfast is included in the nightly rate.
+Click here to check their availability

-Are you planning to spend a day in Inverness?
-Have you been before?
+Are you planning on spending any time in Inverness?
+Have you visited the city before?
 Let us know in the comments!